celleb/plesk-deployer/README.md

    - Make sure that Node.js and the specified version are installed and enabled for your domain in Plesk.
 You can check this in the Plesk panel under **Websites & Domains** > **Node.js**.

 3. **Check Passenger Logs:**
    - If your application is not starting correctly, check the Passenger logs for errors.
 These logs can provide insights into what might be going wrong.
 Logs are typically located in the `/var/log/passenger/passenger.log` directory of your domain or accessible via the Plesk panel.
+You stream the logs to the console with `tail -f /var/log/passenger/passenger.log`

 ## Contributing